-If you like the creamy tomatillo salad dressing from Cafe Rio, this copycat recipe for Cafe Rio Salad Dressing can help you make it at home!
-And if you’re a fan of this creamy dressing with cilantro and lime and just a touch of spicy flavor, you’ll probably want to make it over and over.
+This copycat recipe for the famous Cafe Rio Salad Dressing can help you make this creamy tomatillo Ranch dressing at home!
+And if you’re a fan of this dressing with cilantro, lime, and just a touch of spicy flavor, you’ll want to make it over and over.

 PIN the Cafe Rio Salad Dressing recipe to try it later!